ocatarama/E-commerce-Online-Shop/README.md

 # E-commerce-Online-Shop

-Node.js project intended for learning Node.js with Express and EJS, web cookies and sessions, connection to databases and others.
+I created this Node.js project to learn Node.js with Express and EJS, web cookies and sessions, connection to databases and others.

 This project uses the Node.js library for SQLite.